vananhmai-DA/E-commerce-Website-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 This project uses the Google Analytics Sample Dataset from BigQuery Public Datasets.

-The dataset contains session-level and product-level data from the Google Merchandise Store, including website visits, traffic sources, user behavior, product interactions, transactions, and revenue.
+The dataset contains session-level and product-level data from the Google Merchandise Store, an e-commerce website that sells Google-branded merchandise.
+It includes website visits, traffic sources, user behavior, product interactions, transactions, and revenue.

-### Dataset Information
+### 📌 Dataset Information

 | Item | Description |
 |---|---|